dabhattimsft/winrt-api/windows.system/launcher_launchuriforresultsasync_758639013.md

 This API must be called from within an ASTA thread (also known as a UI thread).

+This API may also be called from a Windows desktop application.

 When calling this method, the *options* parameter must contain a valid value for [LauncherOptions.TargetApplicationPackageFamilyName](launcheroptions_targetapplicationpackagefamilyname.md).

 ## -examples